Quality clothing is your first and best defense from the weather extremes which can cause hypothermia or hyperthermia.

 Colors: The shirts come in a variety of colors.
 I chose blue because it color coordinates with the rest of my ensemble.
 Gotta look good for the photos and videos!

 Material: The quick-drying material is really appreciated.
 On one hike, I was sweating constantly and would have soaked through most shirts.
 Wearing the Beretta TM the only area that didn’t stay dry and dissipate the heat was where my daypack had been carried.
 The shirt did a good job of keeping me cool.
 The material is rated at UPF-50 for sun protection.
+Here are five things you (probably) didn’t know about sun protection.

 I have worn the TM shirt a lot in a variety of hot situations, and it has been washed several times.
 It appears to wear well, and so far, I haven’t found any flaws in workmanship.
 I have particularly appreciated the technology that creates an odor barrier.
 The shirt never got stinky when I was wearing it, which is more than you can say for the wearer!